 By selecting gradient shades of gray, Blehm gave a simple staircase an ombré effect, creating visual interest and dimension with a couple gallons of Sherwin-Williams paint.
 No stair runner required.

 Breathe New Life Into Everyday Materials

 Blehm has yet to see a natural wood surface she didn’t want to transform.
 With high-gloss paint, some patience, and many coats, she has altered vintage beds, kitchen cabinets, and the frames of paintings and mirrors.

-A version of this story originally appeared in the summer 2018 issue with the headline “A Modern Edge.”
+A version of this story originally appeared in the Summer 2018 issue of Domino with the headline “A Modern Edge.”